-PROFILE PAGE Alison Elston, Physiotherapist and Northern Region Rehab Lead, Auckland, NZ
+PROFILE PAGE

-I work with amputees in...
-Auckland, New Zealand.
-I work for Peke Waihanga -Artificial Limb Service which has six centres around the country.
+Alison Elston, Physiotherapist and Northern Region Rehab Lead, Auckland, NZ work for Peke Waihanga -Artificial Limb Service which has six centres around the country.
 I am based in the Auckland centre, leading a small rehab team of physios, OT and a nurse working in collaboration with our prosthetist colleagues.
 We see patients of all ages with limb loss due to a variety of causes, including diabetes, vascular, trauma, infection and congenital.
 We provide services to patients lifelong from the post op phase.
 We are also able to offer pre amputation consultations if requested.
-The biggest challenges in my role with amputees are...